Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

 The project was initially approved in a bond package in 2017, but the planned removal of several trees in the Lambert Beach area of the park prompted a lawsuit from Lipan Apache Native American Church, which uses the area for its ceremonies.

-The group claimed that the removal of the trees was a violation of their civil rights, The Texas Supreme Court and an appeals court sided with the city on the lawsuit last year.
+The group claimed that the removal of the trees was a violation of their civil rights.
+The Texas Supreme Court and an appeals court sided with the city on the lawsuit last year.

-The suit halted the project, which was approved by the Historic Design and Review Commission in 2023.
 Now that 18 months have passed without starting construction, the city will submit for re-approval.
 The HDRC will reconsider the project on January 21st.